underscoreio/underscoreio/src/html/_posts/2015-08-09-slick-getresults.md

     }
 ~~~

-The two implicits are our demand that the compiler can find a `Generic` for the case class, but also a `GetResult` for the `HList`.
+The two implicits are our demand that the compiler can find a `Generic` for the case class, and also a `GetResult` for the `HList` encoding of that case class.
 If those are found, the implementation of `GetResult.apply` becomes simple: call the `GetResult`, and use `gen.from` to give a case class value.

+Doing this, we have `HList` and case class `GetResult` instances created for us.

 ## Conclusions

-By using a shapeless `HList` as a row representation, we can start to make of the other funky features in shapeless.
-An example is to create `GetResult` instances for case classes without having to implement them by hand.
+By using a shapeless `HList` as a row representation we can start to make use of the other funky features in shapeless.
+We've seen an example of creating `GetResult` instances without having to implement them by hand.

-If you want to try this out, there's an [example Github project][github].
-We'll probably be shortly including `GetResult` support in a release of [Slickless].
+Once we've kicked the tires on this some more, we'll roll this into a release of [Slickless].